tweag/FawltyDeps/docs/how_to_guides.md

 # then press Ctrl+D to signal EOF (end-of-file).
 ```

-## Can I use FawltyDeps as a pre-commit hook?
+## Using FawltyDeps as a pre-commit hook

-Yes!
 Assuming that you already use the [pre-commit](https://pre-commit.com)
 tool, you can add something like this to your project's
 `.pre-commit-config.yaml`: